 - Expansion: As wood and laminate flooring absorb too much water, the material swells, causing expansion before eventually separating.

-A water damage inspection will reveal the true effect of a water disaster on your home or business.
-One area may not be affected the same way a neighboring room may have been.
+A water damage inspection will reveal the true effects of a water disaster to your home or business.
+One area might not be affected the same way a neighboring room may be.

 Structural Water Damage